 6 McCardell, Jr., J. What your college president didn’t tell you.
 New York Times, Sept 13, 2004.

 8 Ed Quillen is a columnist at the Denver Post.

 9 Adapted from Hanson, D. and Walcoff, M. The government attacks teenage drinking with junk science.
 Reason, 2004, 36(5), 44-45.

 10 Seaman, B. How bingeing became the new college sport.
 And why it would stop if we lowered the drinking age.
 Time, Aug 21, 2005.

 11 Farquharson, V. Drinking outside the box.
 Nat Post, Aug 16, 2005.

-You now have much information on the drinking age issue.
+You now know many facts about the drinking age issue.
+So congrats!